rebeccoder/milestone-project-one/README.md

         1. I want to easily understand the main purpose of the site and easily find the information I need about the juiebar.
         2. I want the website to be intuitive and easy to navigate through.
-        3. I want to be able to contact them or access their social media accounts through the website.
+        3. I want to be able to contact the company or access their social media accounts through the website.

     -   #### Returning User Goals
         1. I want to be told if there is anything new to try on the menu.